danielPeng-17/duos/README.md

 dating-app-service -> nest.js\
 dating-app-ui -> flutter

-FOR THOSE OF YOU THAT LIKE MERGING TO MAIN BRANCH, DON'T. I WILL KILL YOU.\
+FOR THOSE OF YOU THAT LIKE MERGING TO MAIN BRANCH, DON'T BECAUSE U CAN'T.\
 MAKE YOUR CHANGES ON A DIFFERENT BRANCH THEN MAKE A DAMN PR, YOU LAZY FUCK.\
 Thanks.